Genomic adjusted radiation dose

 Genomic adjusted radiation dose (GARD) is a framework in radiation oncology that estimates the biological effect of a given physical radiation dose by combining a tumor's gene-expression–derived radiosensitivity with a radiobiological dose–effect model (e.g. the linear–quadratic model).

 Radiation sensitivity index (RSI)

-The Radiation Sensitivity Index (RSI) is a gene-expression–based model developed to estimate intrinsic tumor cell radiosensitivity.
-RSI was originally derived by correlating cancer cell line survival after radiation with baseline gene-expression patterns, and has been validated in multiple retrospective clinical cohorts.
-RSI serves as the genomic basis for the Genomic Adjusted Radiation Dose (GARD) framework.
+The radiation sensitivity index (RSI) is a gene-expression–based model developed to estimate the intrinsic radiosensitivity of tumor cells.
+RSI was created by correlating cancer cell line survival after ionizing radiation with baseline gene-expression patterns, identifying a set of genes predictive of cellular response to radiation.

+RSI has been evaluated across multiple cancer types and clinical cohorts, and serves as the genomic basis of GARD.

 Background

 Conventional radiotherapy is typically prescribed using fixed schedules (e.g. 2 Gy per fraction) that do not account for inter-tumor variability in radiosensitivity.

 Advances in genomic profiling and radiogenomic research have led to efforts to model how gene-expression patterns influence tumor response to radiation.

 Among these, the Genomic Adjusted Radiation Dose (GARD) framework was proposed to quantify the expected biological effectiveness of a given physical dose for an individual tumor, enabling genomically informed dose personalization.

 Other methods to predict radiosensitivity have also been explored.
 These include integrative radiogenomic models that correlate tumor gene-expression with in vitro radiosensitivity, imaging-based proxies such as FDG-PET–derived voxel dose–response mapping using serial PET/CT feedback imaging, and mathematical frameworks such as the Proliferation–Saturation Index (PSI) and Dynamics-Adapted Radiotherapy Dose (DARD).

 Many of these approaches—including GARD—have primarily been evaluated in retrospective or observational settings, and prospective validation studies are ongoing.